Birthday (Beatles song): Personnel

-Paul McCartney version
+Paul McCartney live version

 Paul McCartney released a live version on 8 October 1990 in the UK, with a US release albeit only as a cassette on 16 October.
 Originally appearing on Tripping the Live Fantastic, the single reached number 29 on the UK Singles Chart and number 3 in Italy.
 The B-side was a live version of "Good Day Sunshine".
 McCartney also released a 12" single and CD single with those songs and two more live tracks, "P.S.
 Love Me Do" and "Let 'Em In".
 "P.S.
 Love Me Do" is a combination of "P.S.
 I Love You" and "Love Me Do".

 Charts

 Other versions

 Underground Sunshine recorded the song as a single in 1969.
 Their version was a minor hit in the US, reaching number 19 on the Cash Box chart, number 26 on the Billboard Hot 100, and number 35 in Canada.

 Paul Weller covered the song for McCartney's 70th birthday.
 This version was available for download on 18 June 2012 for one day only.
 Even with this limited mode of distribution, the track reached number 64 on the UK Singles Chart.